sandrahluo/flix/README.md

 - [x] Create a basic API Client (+2pt)

 The following **additional** user stories are implemented:

-- [ ] List anything else that you can get done to improve the app functionality! (+1-3pts)
+List anything else that you can get done to improve the app functionality!
+Implemented the stretch goals from the last assignment.

+- [x] Dynamic Height Cells (+1)
+- [x] Collection View AutoLayout (+2)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):